andrewcooke/spokes/README.md

 extra radial spokes after the pattern letter.
 So Extended Crow's Foot is written as 2,0A1 (ordinary Crow's Foot is 2,0A).

-For consistency, C patterns (if any - TODO) with trailing zeroes are also written in this way.
+For consistency, C patterns with trailing zeroes are also written in this way.

 #### Preferred Names